signalogic/SigSRF_SDK/codecs_page.md

                             -normally SigSRF decoders expect CMR in frame input.
 If one is specified here, then it's inserted at the start of the frame and processed without any additional assumptions.
 This implies that if the frame already has a CMR, the calling application should remove it
                          */

    CODEC_ENC_PARAMS* pCodecEncParams;  /* to change bitRate or codec-specific parameters within the duration of an encoder instance, specify a CODEC_ENC_PARAMS struct.
-Note this only applies to newer, advanced codecs such as EVS and Opus, JHB Mar 2023 */
+Note this only applies to newer, advanced codecs such as EVS and Opus */

    CODEC_DEC_PARAMS* pCodecDecParams;  /* to change output sampling rate or codec-specific parameters within the duration of a decoder instance, specify a CODEC_DEC_PARAMS struct.
 Note this only applies to newer, advanced codecs such as EVS and Opus */